Syntax Guide

 - docker info

-- docker psThis service automatically logs into the CNB Docker Artifact repository's image source (docker.cnb.cool).
-Subsequent tasks can directly docker push to the current repository's Docker Artifact.
+- docker psThis service will automatically docker login to the CNB Docker registry image source (docker.cnb.cool), and in subsequent tasks you can directly docker push to the current repository's Docker registry.

 Example: